 There is another metric as a substantial indicator for any site’s overall user experience.
 It serves to measure how swiftly a person can see the content they’ve requested.

-Google launched the Page Experience update, in Mid-June 2021, for improving its algorithm as page experience will start playing its part by the end of August 2021.
+Page Experience update, in Mid-June 2021, for improving its algorithm as page experience will start playing its part by the end of August 2021.

 Content delivery is directly correlated to Page speed.
 Quick Page loading means speedy content delivery which will automatically satisfy the user’s needs.